Skip to main content

 By implementing these strategies, individuals can better manage their stress levels, improve their overall health and well-being, and increase their productivity at work.

-While these strategies are aimed at individuals managing stress within the workplace, employers have a duty of care to their employers and need to reduce workplace stress.
+While these strategies are aimed at individuals managing stress within the workplace, employers have a duty of care to their employees and need to reduce workplace stress.
 Systems that companies can implement to minimise workplace stress include providing a supportive work environment, flexible working arrangements, and encouraging employees to take breaks and prioritise their well-being.

 Ultimately, by prioritising stress management techniques in the workplace, individuals and organisations can achieve better mental and physical health, leading to greater success and satisfaction in both personal and professional lives.